 History, organization, functions, and effectiveness of various correctional programs.
 Field trips.
+Cross-listed with CRJ-4530.

-SOC-4610 Race and Ethnic Relations - 3 hours
+SOC-4610: Race and Ethnic Relations - 3 hours

-This course examines race and ethnic relations in various types of societal settings, with special emphasis given to prejudice, discrimination, race, and the immigration experience of persons and communities from Europe and the developing world.
+This course examines race and ethnic relations in various types of societal settings, with special emphasis given to prejudice, discrimination, race and the immigration experience of persons and communities from Europe and the developing world.
+Cross-listed with CRJ-4610.